 Several environmental consequences of space vehicle takeoffs have been studied.
 In an examination of the survey on space launch announcements printed last year in the Journal of Cleaner Production, Jessica Dallas composed that “the depletion of stratospheric ozone is the greatest studied and most instantly concerning.”

 There is an important reflection of the space debris issue today in launch vehicle emissions.
-The entire environment is badly affected by rocket engine exhaust discharged into the stratosphere during ascent to orbit,” they said.
+As a result, The entire environment is badly affected by rocket engine exhaust discharged into the stratosphere during ascent to orbit,” they said.

-Of fact, the flies used by Virgin Galactic aren’t the only ones to blame.
+In fact, the flies used by Virgin Galactic aren’t the only ones to blame.
 Maggi claims that all rocket motors using hydrocarbon fuels produce soot.
-Toxic metal compounds and hydrochloric acid are emitted together with aluminium oxide particles from solid rocket engines, such as those employed in NASA’s space shuttle boosters in the past.
+Toxic metal compounds and hydrochloric acid are emitted together with aluminum oxide particles from solid rocket engines, such as those employed in NASA’s space shuttle boosters in the past.